potestiolab/canvas/README.md

                   are not allowed.
 In this model, by default, rescaled non-bonded 1-4 interactions are introduced only in the fully-atomistic region.
                   However, if `-r/--resc14 Y` is set, the latter are also mainteined in the interface AT-CG.
-Indeed, if in all-atom representation a rescaled non-bonded interaction is present between two atoms whose rapresentation in the CANVAS model is AT-CG, the latter is kept in the multi-resolution model.[^4] Keep attention, as it might create artifacts in MD simulation.
+Indeed, if in all-atom representation a rescaled non-bonded interaction is present between two atoms whose rapresentation in the CANVAS model is AT-CG, the latter is kept in the multi-resolution model [^4].
+                  Keep attention, as it might create artifacts in MD simulation.
 If using charmm forcefield this command is ignored.

 [^4]: In case of CG-CG pairs, no rescaled non-bonded 1-4 interaction is applied, even if `-r/--resc14 Y` is set since it might create artifacts because each bead has espilon and sigma values far away from the all-atom reference.

 * **`codestring`**: String containing `lammps` word.
 Other strings are not allowed.
-If `-c/--code lammps` is set, then this program produces the input files needed for simulating the CANVAS model in lammps.
-If `-c/--code gromacs` is set, or in case this flag is ignored, this program returns the input files for simulating the CANVAS model in gromacs.
+If `-c/--code lammps` is set, then the program produces the input files needed for simulating the CANVAS model in lammps.
+If `-c/--code gromacs` is set, or in case this flag is ignored, the python script returns the input files for simulating the CANVAS model in gromacs.